Mikeblanchard/Covid_Project/README.md

   - Oilcrops
   - Pulses
   - Spices
   - Starchy Roots Stimulants
   - Sugar Crops	Sugar & Sweeteners
   - Treenuts
   - Vegetal Products
   - Vegetable Oils
   - Vegetables

-_Target(y)_:
   - Obeisity

-#### Analysis B: Obeisity & Covid-19 Mortality

-_Features(X)_:
-  - Obesity
-  - Undernourished

 _Target(y)_:
   - Deaths

-### Secondary Analysis

-In this analysis we will merge additional data with the existing DataFrame that includes population data for each of the countries in the Food Supply Data set.
-Once merged, we will use a supervised machine learning model on training two separate models for this analysis:
+In our Population Analysis we will merge additional data (Deaths.csv) with the existing DataFrame that includes population data for each of the countries in the Food Supply Data set.
+The features for this analysis were chosen to answer the following questions:
+    - _Is there a relationship between a country's median age and its number of Covid-19 deaths?_
+    - _Is there a relationship between a country's population size and its number of Covid-19 deaths?_
+    - _Is there a relationship between a country's HDI Rating and its number of Covid-19 deaths?_
+    - _Is there a relationship between a country's GDP Per capita and its number of Covid-19 deaths?_

-#### Analysis C: Population & Obesity
+Population & Covid-19 Mortality

 _Features(X)_:
   - median_age
   - population
   - population_density
+  - HDI_Rating
+  - GDP_Per_capita

 _Target(y)_:
-  - Obesity

-#### Analysis D: Population & Covid-19 Mortality

-_Features(X)_:
-  - median_age
-  - population
-  - population_density

-_Target(y)_:
   - Deaths

+Description of how data was split into training and testing sets Explanation of model choice, including limitations and benefits